- 5 updates

 "They've never ever ever [been rigged]- that I can assure you."

-On the eve of watershed elections, Zimbabwe President Robert Mugabe has given his first in-depth sit down interview with British television in a number of years to ITV News Africa Correspondent Rohit Kachroo.
+On the eve of polling in Zimbabwe President Robert Mugabe gives his first in-depth interview with British television in years to ITV News.